Afazuddin Fakir

-Afazuddin Fakir (born 1925) is a Bangladesh Nationalist Party politician and a former member of parliament for Tangail-2.
+Afazuddin Fakir (1 February 1925 – 2 February 2000) was a Bangladesh Nationalist Party politician.
+He was a Jatiya Sangsad member representing the Tangail-2 constituency during 1979–1982.

-Life and career
+Background

-Fakir was born in 1925 at Nikrail in what was then Mymensingh district (now Tangail District, Bangladesh).
-He graduated in 1945 and started a jute business in Narayanganj.
+Afazuddin Fakir was born in 1925 at Nikrail in Bhuapur in the then Mymensingh District, Bengal Province, British India (now in Tangail District, Bangladesh).
+He graduated from Karatia College in 1945 and started a jute business in Narayanganj.

+Career

 As an independent candidate he was elected a member of the National Assembly for constituency Mymensingh-II in 1965.

 Fakir was a member of the national committee.
 He sent a letter to the president of Pakistan, Yahya Khan, asking him to deescalate the situation in East Pakistan on 13 March 1971 before the start of Bangladesh Liberation war.
-He was elected to parliament from Tangail-2 as a Bangladesh Nationalist Party candidate in 1979.
+He was elected to the parliament from Tangail-2 as a Bangladesh Nationalist Party candidate in 1979.

+Fakir was awarded Sitara-i-Quaid-i-Azam for his success in business by the government of Pakistan in 1968.